Zach Dawes: Career

 Dawes spent many years assisting, engineering, and playing bass for American record producer T Bone Burnett.
 He played bass on albums and soundtracks for which Burnett was producer, composer or contributing artist, including The Hunger Games: Songs from District 12 and Beyond, Inside Llewyn Davis (soundtrack), A Place at the Table, True Detective, season 1 of Nashville (2012 TV series), Lisa Marie Presley's album Storm & Grace, the album Put Your Needle Down by the band The Secret Sisters, and Lost on the River: The New Basement Tapes, a reworking of unfinished songs by Bob Dylan.

 He has toured extensively with his band Mini Mansions, Sparks, The Last Shadow Puppets, and Courtney Barnett.

 Most recently he was a producer on Lana Del Rey's Take Me Home Country Roads (2023), Oh Henry (2025), and Bluebird (2025).

 He has co-written and produced several songs with Sharon Van Etten for film and television projects.

-Zach composed the music for all 3 seasons of Amazon's hit series The Summer I Turned Pretty.
+Dawes composed the music for all three seasons of Amazon's hit series The Summer I Turned Pretty.
 The Apple Original Stick starring Owen Wilson (2025), the first season of Netflix's Nobody Wants This (2024), Netflix's historical drama A Small Light (2023), Apple's The Big Door Prize seasons 1 and 2 (2023), Grease Rise of the Pink Ladies (2023), Abbi Jacobson's A League of Their Own (2022), Angelyne (2022), HBO's Generation (2021) and many more.

 In 2021, Dawes composed the music for the Netflix film There's Someone Inside Your House.

 In 2019, Dawes was the music supervisor and contributed to the soundtrack for the South by Southwest award-winning film, Peanut Butter Falcon.